adamgiebl/hogwarts/README.md

   - [x] last name
   - [x] photo of student
   - [ ] house crest and colors
-  - [ ] blood-status
+  - [x] blood-status
   - [ ] if student is prefect
-  - [ ] if student is expelled
+  - [x] if student is expelled
   - [ ] if student is member of the inquisitorial squad
+- [ ] fix images for Patil
+- [ ] fix last name for Finch-Fletchley

 ### Functionality

 #### Expelling

-- [ ] be able to expel a student, expelling removes a student from the list
+- [x] be able to expel a student, expelling removes a student from the list
-- [ ] expelling cannot be revoked
+- [x] expelling cannot be revoked
 - [ ] expelling adds a student to a different list

 #### Prefects

-- [ ] be able to make student a prefect
+- [x] be able to make student a prefect
 - [ ] only two students from each house can be selected prefects (boy and a girl)
-- [ ] be able to revoke prefect status
+- [x] be able to revoke prefect status

 #### Blood status